The AI-Generated Migration That Dropped the Wrong Index and Took Our API from 3ms to 45 Seconds

 ORDER BY idx_scan DESC;

-4. Friday deployments of schema changes are banned.
-This one is obvious in hindsight and embarrassing to admit we needed the lesson.
+Friday deployments of schema changes are banned.
+Obvious in hindsight, embarrassing to admit we needed the lesson.
 Schema migrations now go out Tuesday through Thursday, before 3 PM.
-Database changes need eyes on them for at least a few hours before the weekend.